Best Pork Manh Mi (with Prosciutto and Quick Slaw)

 How did I do on the not overselling thing?

-What is so great about this ham, which by law can only be made in the beautiful countryside surround Parma Italy?
-The ham is made from selected legs of pork, slow cured with sea salt, and the process is very carefully controlled so the end product is always sweet and delicious, with a wonderful texture.
+What is so great about this ham, which by law can only be made in the beautiful countryside surrounding Parma, Italy?
+The ham is made from select legs of pork, slow-cured with sea salt, and the process is very carefully controlled so the end product is always sweet and delicious, with a wonderful texture.

 The flavor and texture will range depending on how long the prosciutto has been aged, ranging from a more delicately flavored and softer 12-month prosciutto (the minimum time the pork needs to be aged according to the strict rules of the Consorzio) to 36 months.

-It’s a take on a banh mi, which is a French Colonial Vietnamese sandwich built on a baguette, with some sort of cold cuts or roasted meat, often pork, a variety of vegetables, perhaps a mayo-based slather of time sort.
-Anyway, I decided to take the leftovers from a fall-apart-cooked pork shoulder, make up a quick pickle of shredded veggies, and build a version of banh mi with Parma Prosciutto and a hefty handful or arugula.
+The ingredients vary, but the basic varied flavor combo and textural contrasts remain fairly consistent.
+Anyway, I decided to take the leftovers from a fall-apart-cooked pork shoulder, make up a quick pickle of shredded veggies, and build a version of banh mi with Parma Prosciutto and a hefty handful of arugula.

 Then the next week, I roasted another 6-pound pork shoulder and bought some more prosciutto.
 Just so I could make this sandwich again.
 All hail the king of ham.